RocketMan

 The inciting incident occurs at 11 minutes when The original crew member is injured in a freak accident, creating an urgent need for a replacement specialist.
 Fred's unique computer skills make him the only viable candidate for the Mars mission..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Despite reservations, Fred makes the final choice to commit fully to the mission.
+This demonstrates the protagonist's commitment to Despite reservations, Fred makes the final choice to commit fully to the mission.
 The rocket launches, and there's no turning back.
 Fred actively chooses to enter the world of space exploration., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat A major systems failure or crisis occurs mid-journey, raising the stakes significantly.
 What seemed like a comedic adventure becomes a potential disaster.
 The crew realizes the mission's success is genuinely threatened, and Fred is blamed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Fred's biggest failure threatens the entire Mars landing or the crew's safety.
 He is completely rejected by Overbeck and possibly the crew.
-Fred faces the possibility of being responsible for the mission's catastrophic failure—his dream becomes a nightmare., indicates the protagonist at their lowest point.
+Fred faces the possibility of being responsible for the mission's catastrophic failure—his dream becomes a nightmare., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Fred realizes that his unconventional thinking—the very thing that made him an outcast—is exactly what's needed to solve the crisis.
 Julie or another character provides the key insight that helps Fred synthesize his unique skills with the mission needs., demonstrating the transformation achieved throughout the journey.